Traditional Helicopter – Tuning¶

 At this point you should have a helicopter that is responsive and yet stable.
 But we need to trim the helicopter so it hovers pretty much hands-off in Stabilize flight mode.
 And adjust the I-gains for Auto flight mode so it tracks attitude properly under full autopilot control.

 Trimming the helicopter in pitch and roll axes is an important step to keep the aircraft from drifting in modes like Stabilize and Althold.
 The trim attitude in the roll axis is affected by the tail rotor thrust.
 All conventional single- rotor helicopters with a torque-compensating tail rotor hover either right skid low or left skid low, depending on which way the main rotor turns.
-The ArduCopter software has a parameter, ATC_HOVR_RLL_TRIM, to compensate for this phenomenon.
+The ArduCopter software has a parameter, ATC_HOVR_ROL_TRM, to compensate for this phenomenon.
 Longitudinal CG location will affect the trim attitude in the pitch axis.
-There is no parameter to tell the flight controller what pitch attitude the aircraft hovers with no drift.
-It always targets zero deg pitch as measured by the flight controller.
-Therefore the actual pitch attitude the aircraft hovers may be 5 deg nose high but the flight controller AHRS Trim value is set to make it think the attitude is zero deg.
+There is no parameter to tell the autopilot what pitch attitude the aircraft hovers with no drift.
+It always targets zero deg pitch as measured by the autopilot.
+Therefore the actual pitch attitude the aircraft hovers may be 5 deg nose high but the autopilot AHRS Trim value is set to make it think the attitude is zero deg.

 Measure the actual frame angle (on a portion of the frame that is perpendicular to the mainshaft) in pitch and roll with your digital pitch gauge.
-Connected to your ground station software with MavLink, note the pitch and roll angle the flight controller is “seeing”.
-Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the flight controller “sees” the identical frame angle you measured with the digital pitch gauge.
+Connected to your ground station software with MavLink, note the pitch and roll angle the autopilot is “seeing”.
+Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the autopilot “sees” the identical frame angle you measured with the digital pitch gauge.
+You can use the Level Horizon function in your ground station to level the horizon with the helicopter at actual level.
+That function will make the adjustments to the AHRS_TRIM’s for you.

-The above is necessary so we can accurately measure the roll angle to set the ATC_HOVR_RLL_TRIM.
-The flight controller now “knows” when the mainshaft is perfectly vertical.
+The above is necessary so we can accurately measure the roll angle to set the ATC_HOVR_ROL_TRM.
+The autopilot now “knows” when the mainshaft is perfectly vertical.

 Important Note - do not use the radio trims at all.
 Make sure they are centered.